On the stability of vanishing cycles of \'etale sheaves in positive characteristic: Introduction

 \begin{question} What stability do vanishing cycles have in the algebraic context? \end{question}

 One expects that simple normal crossing tame sheaves have similar stability as in the complex analytic context.
-This turns out to be true (see the second theorem below).
+This turns out to be true (see Theorem \ref{intro_thm_2}).
 In general, one expects the dependence of vanishing cycles on the ttfun to be only up to a finite jet (as is suggested by a computation similar to the above with $f_1=\frac{y}{1+x}+x^N$ for a big $N$).
 In the first part of this paper, we show that this is generically true on a smooth surface.
-This result is inspired by a result of Saito \cite[\nopp 2.14]{saito_characteristic_2015}.
-To state it precisely, we introduce the following notion:
+This result is inspired by a result of Saito (\cite[\nopp 2.14]{saito_characteristic_2015}).
+To state it precisely, we first introduce the following notion and some preliminary notations.